 Given this sizable role of child and household characteristics in explaining the test score gap, it is informative to investigate which of these characteristics seem to play the most important roles.
 This is seen in Table 9.
 The most important roles seem to be played by the skills that children bring with them to school when they entered at age 5.
 The math and PPVT scores together explain almost half (7.4 out of 16.9) of the gap attributable to child and household characteristics.
 The other factor with a statistically significant role is maternal stress, but this explains only about 15% of the gap (2.6 out of 16.9).

 The role played by schools in Vietnam, however, is quite different from the role played by schools in Peru.
 First, the role of sorting is very strong in that if disadvantaged children attended the same schools as advantaged children, the entire gap would be closed; this contribution to the gap is highly statistically significant.
 Second, there is little or no “premium” for advantaged children when they and disadvantaged children attend the same schools.
 Finally, there is a significantly negative impact of the last term of the decomposition in equation (6).
 At first glance this may appear to be puzzling, but the best way to interpret this effect is to add this term, θs(s,A - s,DA), to the sorting effect for disadvantaged children, namely δs(s,A - s,DA).
 This sum, (θs + δs)(s,A - s,DA), is the sorting effect for advantaged students.
 It is close to zero (36.9 – 31.1 = 5.8) and not statistically significant.
-Overall, in Vietnam disadvantaged students would gain a lot – indeed, the entire test score gap would be closed – if they were able to attend the same schools that the advantaged children attended.
+Overall, in Vietnam disadvantaged students would benefit greatly – indeed, the entire test score gap would be closed – if they were able to attend the same schools that the advantaged children attended.
 However, for advantaged children there is no such gain, their test scores would be little affected if they attended (in the same proportion) the schools attended by disadvantaged students.
 Given that the overall school premium for advantaged students is close to zero, this implies that advantaged children have a premium when attending schools that are mostly attended by disadvantaged children, while disadvantaged children have a premium, relative to advantaged children, when attending schools that are attended primarily by advantaged children.

 The rest of Table 8 presents decomposition results for an expanded sample of children in the school survey, as well as samples from the household survey.
 Summary statistics for these can be found in Appendix Tables 3 and 4.